MichaelCurrin/dev-cheatsheets/cheatsheets/git/commands/status.md

 ## Flags

 Some flags I am interested in.
+From the long help.

 ```
        -s, --short